jlia0/ezar/README.md

 # EZ-AR

-An Immersive AR Tool For Advertisements
+An Immersive AR Mobile Application For Advertisements

-A class project of CPSC 481 Human-Computer Interaction
+A class project of CPSC 481 Human-Computer Interaction & CPSC 471 Database Management System